HHassan10120/hamses_project/README.md

 **Google Data Studio**

-Google Data Studio – Connecting BigQuery via the Google Connectors to exact the data needed to then build insightful reports.
+Google Data Studio – Connecting BigQuery via the Google Connectors made it possible to exact the data needed and then build insightful reports.